 What Causes GERD?

-No one knows exactly why people get GERD but factors that may contribute to it include:
+No one knows exactly why people experience GERD but factors that may contribute include:

 Also, certain foods can be associated with reflux events, including: